CONGRATULATIONS! YOU’re accepted!

 Transfer Credit Equivalency

-After you are admitted, your transfer credit equivalency will be completed by the Registrar’s Office in accordance with our Transfer Policy.
-A copy will be mailed to you and you will also be able to see how your transferred credits apply towards your degree by logging in to the Secure Site and viewing your Academic Progress Report.
+After you are admitted, your transfer credit equivalency will be completed by the Associate Director of Transfer Affairs & Articulation in accordance with our Transfer Policy.
+A copy will be mailed to you and you will also be able to see how your transferred credits apply towards your degree by logging in to the Secure Site and viewing your Degree Works.
 You may also visit the Transfer Equivalency Database to see how courses will transfer from area Community Colleges.

 Don’t Forget to File the FAFSA!